 Breech position

-A baby lying in a breech position during pregnancy is bottom down or feet down, rather than in a head-down position.
-A baby can move position right up to the end of pregnancy, but if he or she is in a breech position at 36 weeks, your midwife or doctor should talk to you about your options, which may include a procedure to turn the baby in the womb called external cephalic version (ECV)
+If your baby is lying in a breech position during pregnancy , it means they are bottom-down or feet-down, rather than in a head-down position.
+Your baby can move position right up to the end of pregnancy, but if they are in a breech position at 36 weeks, your midwife or doctor should talk to you about your options.
+These may include a procedure to turn the baby in the womb called external cephalic version (ECV), a Caesarean section or a vaginal breech birth.

 There are benefits and risks associated with both caesarean section and vaginal breech birth, and these should be discussed with you so that you can choose what is best for you and your baby.

-A caesarean section is recommended as being safer for the baby around the time of birth by both the Royal College of Obstetricians and Gynaecologists and the National Institute for Health and Care Excellence (NICE)
+A caesarean section is recommended as being safer for the baby around the time of birth by both the Royal College of Obstetricians and Gynaecologists and the National Institute for Health and Care Excellence (NICE).

 If your baby is in a breech position

-- Ask your midwife or doctor about your options, and the possible benefits and risks for you and your baby
+• Ask your midwife or doctor about your options, and the possible benefits and risks for you and your baby.